Growth

 The alternative is that we put these miraculous social robots to work for us.
 It is the most win-win situation you could ever have hoped for: social robots that save us time and save our lives, while getting constantly better at substituting for our social effort at a time where phones have completely rearranged how and where we can direct our energy.
 Cities and states should compete to be first in line for autonomous vehicles.
 The US pre-paid to get first access to COVID vaccines when the evidence was far less mature than what we have for autonomous vehicles.
 Autonomous vehicles should be a core campaign plank, right alongside housing, healthcare, and education.

 If an autonomous driving system can show, with independently auditable data, that it produces dramatically fewer serious crashes per mile than human drivers on the same roads, let it scale.
-Today Waymo is leading the way, but if and when other providers – Tesla, Zoox, Wayve, whoever – can clear the performance-based standard, the more the better.
+Today Waymo is leading the way, but if and when other providers – Tesla, Zoox, Wayve, Applied Intuition, whoever – can clear the performance-based standard, the more the better.

 We credit Waymo as a technological triumph, and autonomous vehicles as a feat of computer vision and engineering, but really they’re even more significant than that.
 They are the first example of robots stepping in to do an incredibly human kind of work that saves lives as an added bonus, and as an extra incentive to get them everywhere as quickly as possible.
 If you’ve ever wondered what the catalyst will be that gets humans ideologically comfortable, grateful, and happy to live alongside our social robot friends, you don’t have to look far to the future.
 You can see it today: just look for a Waymo.